 Though it memorializes a sad occasion, the Path of the Flood Trail is a beautiful, tranquil trail.
 In the Johnstown Flood of 1889, the South Fork Dam failed and more than 2,200 townspeople lost their lives.

 The first 2 miles of the trail opened in 2007, extending from the historic Staple Bend Tunnel, believed to be America's oldest railroad tunnel, and continuing on-road to a wooded hillside.
-This section ends at the Franklin Ball Field in Johnstown, where it connects to the Allegheny Portage Railroad & Incline Trail
+This section ends at the Franklin Ball Field in Johnstown, where it connects to the Allegheny Portage Railroad & Incline Trail.

-The 2-mile Path of the Flood Trail is hilly in some sections, as it follows a portion of the Little Conemaugh River.
+The Path of the Flood Trail is hilly in some sections, as it follows a portion of the Little Conemaugh River.
 Mostly ballast, with asphalt near the tunnel, the trail is used mainly by joggers, walkers and cross-country skiers.

 A few memorial markers relating to the flood are posted along the trail.
 While in the area, you may want to poke around the Johnstown and Cambria County area, where several 1860s-era buildings from the area's steel industry are being restored to their former glory.